sravani-jakkula/GDP-Project/README2.md

 #### Saving data
 Data is getting stored in the local database.
 So, now need to make connectivity from api to remote database.
 Going ahead with JPA.

+### Working on implementation part
+Working on ORM (i.e) Object Relation Mapping and tables are created in the database s